UsenetBig8/STUMP/doc/md/installation.md

 The following packages should be available:

 * Perl
-* A working smtp server. sendmail is used in this guide.
+* A working SMTP server. sendmail is used in this guide.
 * Procmail
 * Access to a Usenet server with permission to inject approved messages.

-A working knowledge of the command line, how to use a package manager, and how to compile programs in C are required.
+A working knowledge of the command line and how to use a package manager are required.
 It is also helpful to have root access to the server or at least access to a helpful admin who can perform administrative functions for you.

 **NOTE:** At this stage, setting up STUMP is not for the newbie.
-We hope that this can be simplifies in the future, but at this time it takes some advanced system administration knowledge to get it working.
+We hope that this can be simplified in the future, but at this time it takes some advanced system administration knowledge to get it working.

 ## Initial Setup<a name="initialsetup"></a>

 The steps outlined in this chapter should be done only once at the beginning, when setting up the robomoderator.
-Suppose that you, are the moderator of the newly created group, and your users like to refer to your group as Comp.Sys.FooBars.Moderated or **csfm**.
+Suppose that you are the moderator of the newly created group, and your users like to refer to your group as comp.sys.foobars.moderated or **csfm**.

 ### Server Prerequisites<a name="prerequisites"></a>

-It is recommended to run STUMP on a dedicated server or virtual server like a VPS or a public cloud instance that also a Usenet server.
+It is recommended to run STUMP on a dedicated server or virtual server like a VPS or a public cloud instance that also runs a Usenet server.
 It is possible to run these servers on a home PC if a dynamic DNS service is available but a dedicated server is always best.

 A best practice would be to create a dedicated user or alias per newsgroup so mail filtering is easy to work with.
-Mail filtering applications like procmail best with clear differences like different email addresses.
+Mail filtering applications like procmail work best with clear differences like different email addresses.

 ### Security<a name="security"></a>

-The Perl scrips that are used in STUMP and WebSTUMP have been proofread and verified for security in the past and built extensive protection against malicious attacks aiming to hack robomoderation account.
+The Perl scripts that are used in STUMP and WebSTUMP have been proofread and verified for security in the past and built extensive protection against malicious attacks aiming to hack robomoderation account.
 However, the original code is over 20 years old and may not be completely reliable.
 Of course, being that this is an open-source application, feel free to contribute to the project or write your own moderation software!

 ### Setting up sendmail aliases<a name="aliases"></a>

-Remember that robomoderator performs several functions:
+Remember that the robomoderator performs several functions:

 - Accepts and checks incoming submissions
 - Accepts approvals and rejections by human moderators